 EFRAG also recommends clarifying howEFRAG highlights that the IASB's proposals would also apply to separate financial statements.
 In particular, the IASB's proposals would apply to associates and joint ventures in the separate financial statements, which may in some cases raise questions about the applicability of the proposed definitions.
-EFRAG considers that there is a need for the IASB to further discuss how its proposals in general would apply to the separate financial statements, including the challenges that may arise in practice to those who prepare and use separate financial statements...Roles of the primary financial statements and the notes, aggregation, and disaggregation
+EFRAG considers that there is a need for the IASB to further discuss how its proposals in general would apply to the separate financial statements, including the challenges that may arise in practice to those who prepare and use separate financial statements...

-Roles of the primary financial statements and the notes, aggregation, and disaggregation
+Roles of the primary financial statements and the notes, aggregation. and disaggregation